omkar861856/porn-domains/README.md

 Need help or have questions?
 Visit [Support](https://github.com/Bon-Appetit/porn-domains/blob/main/docs/SUPPORT.md) for contact options and support resources.

-## License
+## 📜 License

-This project is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.
-For more information, please read the full [LICENSE](https://github.com/Bon-Appetit/porn-domains/blob/main/LICENSE) file.
+This project is distributed under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.
+For full details, please refer to the [LICENSE](https://github.com/Bon-Appetit/porn-domains/blob/main/LICENSE) file.

-If you use or share this list, please credit the project as follows (or in a similar way):
+If you use or share this list, kindly credit the project as follows:

 **Markdown:**